daniel-cintra/modular/README.md

     └── TipTapDivider.vue
 ```

-All the above components are fully designed to be a 100% integrated with Modular, making the easiest possible developer experience.
+All these components are designed to integrate seamlessly with Modular, ensuring the easiest possible developer experience.

 ## Documentation